Translate

 • Religion and Belief Equality Badge

-When a school achieves all six badges they will be awarded the Equality Mark and the Equality Mark flag.
+When a school achieves all six badges they will be awarded the Equality and Inclusion Mark.
 Schools determine their own pathway through the framework by identifying meaningful priorities that will make a difference in the area of equality in their school community and will support their wider development plans.
 Schools can work at their own pace and they can choose from a range of packages of support to meet their individual requirements.

 Please view our Equality policy under our 'Policies' section of our school website.